Inanna: Descent into the underworld

+Various other texts refer to the myth of Inanna's descent as well, including the tale of Inanna and Šukaletuda.
+Already in the first cuneiform texts of late 4th millennium Uruk period, the divine name Inanna-kur "Inanna (of the) netherworld" is attested, which probably refers to the underworld passage and thus makes it probably the oldest reliably attested myth of mankind.

 Sumerian version

-In Sumerian religion, the Kur was conceived of as a dark, dreary cavern located deep underground; life there was envisioned as "a shadowy version of life on earth".
-It was ruled by Inanna's sister, the goddess Ereshkigal.
+In Sumerian religion, the Kur or underworld was ruled by the goddess Ereshkigal, the "sister" of Inanna.
+The text itself does not explicitly state the motivation of Inanna's descent.
+However, hylistic myth research could show that at least one variant of the myth processed in the text relates to Inanna demanding the me (i.e. rituals) of the netherworld, in which she finally succeeds.

 Before leaving, Inanna instructs her minister and servant Ninshubur to plead with the deities Enlil, Nanna, An, and Enki to rescue her if she does not return after three days.
 The laws of the underworld dictate that, with the exception of appointed messengers, those who enter it may never leave.
 Inanna dresses elaborately for the visit; she wears a turban, wig, lapis lazuli necklace, beads upon her breast, the 'pala dress' (the ladyship garment), mascara, a pectoral, and golden ring, and holds a lapis lazuli measuring rod.
 Each garment is a representation of a powerful me she possesses.

 Inanna pounds on the gates of the underworld, demanding to be let in.
 The gatekeeper Neti asks her why she has come and Inanna replies that she wishes to attend the funeral rites of Gugalanna, the "husband of my elder sister Ereshkigal".
 Neti reports this to Ereshkigal, who tells him: "Bolt the seven gates of the underworld.
 Then, one by one, open each gate a crack.
 Let Inanna enter.
 As she enters, remove her royal garments."
 Perhaps Inanna's garments, unsuitable for a funeral, along with Inanna's haughty behavior, make Ereshkigal suspicious.
 Following Ereshkigal's instructions, Neti tells Inanna she may enter the first gate of the underworld, but she must hand over her lapis lazuli measuring rod.
 She asks why, and is told, "It is just the ways of the underworld."
 She obliges and passes through.
 Inanna passes through a total of seven gates, at each one removing a piece of clothing or jewelry she had been wearing at the start of her journey, thus stripping her of her power.
 When she arrives in front of her sister, she is naked: